Mangifera odorata: Pests

-Food/Nutrition
+As food

-M.odorata is a fruit which can be consumed.
+M. odorata is a fruit which can be consumed.
 While it can be consumed in its raw form, the fruit is usually made or incorporated into something else such as chutneys.
 M. odorata fruit pulp is also a good source of nutrition.
 When M.odorata has not reached maturity, its pulp is a good source for "dietary fibre, vitamin C, vitamin E".
 The mature pulp is good to eat because of "protein, ash, fat, soluble carbohydrate and B vitamin".
 The fruit's seed kernel is "rich in fat, protein, carbohydrate, and ash".
 The peel or skin is a great source of "fibre, minerals, β-Carotene and ascorbic acid".

-Conservation Status
+Conservation status

 They are considered to be data deficient and are not label as endangered, threatened, or extinct.
 Their genetic material is stored in germplasm repositories where it may be used for future cultivar and research uses.